What is a NAB Business Options Loan?

-Choose principal and interest, interest only, or a combination of the two for your repayments.
-Match your repayment cycles to suit your business's cash flow - monthly, quarterly, half-yearly or annual.
+Choose between principal and interest, interest only, or a combination of the two for your repayments.
+Give your business flexibility with both variable and fixed interest rate options and the choice of monthly, quarterly, half-yearly or annual repayments.

 Rates and fees

 Variable rates comprise the Business Options Prime Indicator Rate and your customer margin, which may be added to or subtracted from the Prime Indicator rate.

 Our current Business Options Prime Indicator Rate is available on our business lending indicator rates page.

 Monthly, quarterly, half yearly and annually options available.